-You Should Be Following These Ten Women On Instagram
+You Should Be Following These 10 Women On Instagram

 The women's movement on social media empowers women from all backgrounds.
 They have an open platform to share messages about body positivity, art, inclusivity, equal pay and more.
 And Instagram showcases their activism, creativity, and personal flair to followers every day — giving women a sense of community online and of personal agency — despite the platform's limited rules on posts like nudity, which once got Rihanna banned.
 Still, women persist on the platform (and are its majority users) and make sure they are seen and heard loud and clear.
-This Women's History Month, here are ten women Instagrammers to follow from around the world.
+This Women's History Month, here are 10 women Instagrammers to follow from around the world.
 Your feed will thank you.

 Sanam Sindhi